glowmouse/beefocus/indi_docs/indi_usage_docs.md

 Features
 --------

-- Beefocused talks to the computer that runs INDI using Wifi.
+- Beefocused talks to the computer that runs INDI using WiFi.
 The advantage of this is that there's one less wire to worry about.
-It does mean that your telescope needs a Wifi hotspot,  but that's becoming more common now that people are running telescopes from compute sticks and Raspberry Pis mounting on the telescope itself.
+It does mean that your telescope needs a WiFi hotspot,  but that's becoming more common now that people are running telescopes from compute sticks and Raspberry Pis mounting on the telescope itself.
 - The default built uses a Nema 14 Stepper motor for positioning - these motors are widely used by 3D printers.
 The Motor's step rate is 1.8 degrees (200 steps / rotation), so it's reasonably accurate.
-- The electronic parts for a Beefocused will cost you about $25 on ebay.
+- The electronic parts for a Beefocused will cost you about $25 on eBay.
   That includes the Nema 14 Stepper Motor.
-- Beefocus focusers operate as either Absolute or Relative focusers, dependong on the build.
-The focuser supports either automatic homing at start up or manual synching.
+- Beefocus focusers operate as either Absolute or Relative focusers, depending on the build.
+The focuser supports either automatic homing at start up or manual syncing.

 Using the Simulated Focuser
 ---------------------------